joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 $$ z < x+ y$$

-These planes each "lop off" a pyramidal corner of the cube (non-overlapping ones, because at most one of the inequalities can be false).
+Each of these planes "lops off" from the cube a pyramidal corner, whose own vertices are four of the cube's.
+The pyramids don't overlap, because at most one of the inequalities can be false.

 ![Lopped off cube corner.](/img/BrokenSticks2.png)

-For instance, the first lops off the pyramid that has the cube corner $(1,0,0)$ as its apex and the three adjacent corners as the corners of its triangular base.
-The volume of any pyramid is one-third of the base area times the height.
-The base area is $1/2$ and the height is $1$, so the lopped-off volume is $1/6$.
-Three of these lop off a volume of $1/2$, and so we conclude that half of the triples of random lengths allow us to form a triangle.
+The volume of a pyramid is one-third of the base area times the height.
+The base area of the lopped pyramids is $1/2$ and the height is $1$, so the volume is $1/6$.
+Three of these make up a volume of $1/2$, and so we conclude that half of the triples of random lengths allow us to form a triangle.

 ### 3

 >3.
 If you break a stick in two places at random, what is the probability of being able to form an acute triangle — where each angle is less than 90 degrees — with the pieces?

-We're back to the unit square in the $x-y$ plane, and again assuming that we're in the $1/2$ probability region where $x<y$, if we can form any triangle, the point $(x,y)$ has to be inside the triangle we found in the first problem.
+We're back to the unit square in the $xy$-plane, and again assuming that we're in the $1/2$ probability region where $x<y$, if we can form any triangle, the point $(x,y)$ has to be inside the triangle we found in the first problem.
 Acuteness forces three new constraints, because each side of the triangle has to be too short to be the hypotenuse of a right triangle:

 $$x^2 < (y-x)^2 + (1-y)^2 \Longleftrightarrow x < y + \frac{1}{2y} -1$$